AnyChart/docs.anychart.com/Basic_Charts/Range_Column_Chart.md

 ## Overview

 A range column chart displays information as a range of data by plotting two Y-values (low and high) per data point.
-The vertical axis shows the values, and the horizontal axis shows the categories they belong to; in multi-series range column charts, values are grouped by categories.
+The vertical axis shows the values, and the horizontal axis shows the categories they belong to; in multiple-series range column charts, values are grouped by categories.

 This type is sometimes referred to as the floating column chart since it looks like a set of columns "floating" above the horizontal axis.
 It is used to show the difference between high and low values while visualizing time-based data or showing comparison among categories.